Raj-04/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+This hook lets you add nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+When you enter data, the browser and the web server will check to see that the data is in the correct format and within the constraints set by the application.
+Validation done in the browser is called client-side validation, while validation done on the server is called server-side validation.
+This is called Form Validation.

 1. In 1-2 sentences, define end to end testing.

+End to end testing looks at the entire user experience, from end to end.
+End to end testing basically asks "can a user accomplish an action?"
+End to end tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits, and the like.

 ## Instructions